College of Visual & Performing Arts

 - Other Offices and Departments

-Robyn Berg is a Chicago native, who has also spent many years in New York City and Nashville as an actor, director, professor and teaching artist.
-She holds a BA in Theatre Performance and Radio/Video Communications from Bradley University (where she also studied abroad in London) and an MFA in Acting from the University of Florida (which provided her the opportunity to perform Lysistrata in Greece).
+Robyn Berg is a Chicago native, who has also spent many years in New York City and Nashville as a professor, actor, director and teaching artist.
+She holds a BA in Theatre Performance and Radio/Video Communications from Bradley University (also studying abroad in London) and an MFA in Acting from the University of Florida (also performing Lysistrata in Greece for UF).
+She has a keen interest in holistic health and is constantly striving to find ways to combine wellness and art.
+She offers a weekly yoga session to theatre majors, regularly incorporates meditation into her acting classes, often discusses the value of eating whole/real foods and encourages all artists to sleep well, soak in nature and develop a gratitude practice.

 Favorite acting credits include the title role in Walk to Freedom: The Mary Draper Ingles Story, Nashville Shakespeare Festival’s Julius Caesar (alongside NFL legend Eddie George), Romeo & Juliet and Amadeus (opposite Tony nominated star Robert Cuccioli) at The Shakespeare Theatre of New Jersey, and A Christmas Carol, Night of the Living Dead and Alice in Wonderland at The Hippodrome in Florida.
 She has also appeared on screen in multiple commercials, industrials and independent films.

-As a director, Robyn was honored to receive the Kennedy Center/American College Theatre Festival Excellence in Directing Award for Shrek at Lipscomb University, where she also directed Death of a Salesman, The Servant of Two Masters and Leading Ladies.
-At Radford, Robyn has directed The Diary of Anne Frank, Dr. Seuss’ The Cat in the Hat, Lilly’s Purple Plastic Purse, and Before and Beyond Words, a devised piece in collaboration with the dance department.
-Furthermore, she has served as a Movement Coach, Dialect Coach, Fight Choreographer, Casting Director, Production Manager, Stage Manager, House Manager, Sound Designer, Properties Designer, Child Wrangler and more.
+As a director, Robyn was honored to receive the Kennedy Center/American College Theatre Festival Excellence in Directing Award for Shrek.
+Other memorable experiences at the helm include Death of a Salesman, The Servant of Two Masters, Leading Ladies, Proof, Once Upon a Mattress.
+At RU, Robyn has directed Rapture, Blister, Burn, The Diary of Anne Frank, Dr. Seuss’ The Cat in the Hat, Lilly’s Purple Plastic Purse, and Before and Beyond Words, a devised piece.
+Other recent credits include Movement Coach for Washington & Lee University’s James and the Giant Peach and Dialect Coach for Morraine Valley Community College’s A Day in the Death of Joe Egg.